-By employing a ventilated energy conserving facade, an energy concept can be developed for each building that ideally combines heating requirements for winters, cooling requirements for summers and the perfect day light quality, note Murao and Rana.
+By employing a ventilated energy-conserving facade, an energy concept can be developed for each building that ideally combines heating requirements for winters, cooling requirements for summers and the perfect daylight quality, note Murao and Rana.
 Ar.
-Reza Kabul adds that ventilated cladding is easier to maintain in which the panels can be replaced without effort as they are generally fixed on aluminium framework with clips.
+Reza Kabul adds that ventilated cladding is easier to maintain in which the panels can be replaced without effort as they are generally fixed on the aluminium framework with clips.

-Due to partial reflection of the sunlight and air movement behind the panels, the amount of heat which the building absorbs is reduced, thus reducing the consumption of air conditioners, which is a step towards sustainable development.
-Kanchwala agrees with this, adding that ventilated cladding have relatively low maintenance, ability to reduce water absorption into the building, resist pollution and they increase the mechanical strength of the building.
-Energy generation through the seamless integration of photo voltaic and fire resistance are plus points.
+Due to the partial reflection of the sunlight and air movement behind the panels, the amount of heat that the building absorbs is reduced, thus reducing the consumption of air conditioners, which is a step towards sustainable development.
+Kanchwala agrees with this, adding that ventilated cladding has relatively low maintenance, and the ability to reduce water absorption into the building, resist pollution and increase the mechanical strength of the building.
+Energy generation through the seamless integration of photo voltaic and fire resistance are plus point.

-Ventilated cladding allows taking in diffused light, reduce glare and exposure to dust in the window system behind it.
-Good thermal and vapor barrier performance increases the building’s life and in some cases increase the quality of the air surrounding the facade.
+Ventilated cladding allows for taking in diffused light, and reduces glare and exposure to dust in the window system behind it.
+Good thermal and vapour barrier performance increases the building’s life and in some cases increases the quality of the air surrounding the facade.
 The main purpose of a ventilated facade is to create an interface between the interior and the exterior environments.

 Rain-Screen Cladding – Details & Advantages

-According to Murthy and Khanna, rain-screen cladding system is a form of double-wall construction that uses an outer layer to keep out the rain and an inner layer to provide thermal insulation.
-It prevents excessive air leakage and carries wind load.
-The outer layer breathes like a skin while the inner layer reduces energy losses.
-The main benefit of rain-screen cladding systems is that it protects the structure of the building, whether it’s a steel frame or masonry based system, from the weather elements, especially rainwater.
+According to Murthy and Khanna, a rain-screen cladding system is a form of double-wall construction that uses an outer layer to keep out the rain and an inner layer to provide thermal insulation.
+It prevents excessive air leakage and carries a wind load.
+The outer layer breathes like skin while the inner layer reduces energy losses.
+The main benefit of rain-screen cladding systems is that it protects the structure of the building, whether it’s a steel frame or masonry-based system, from the weather elements, especially rainwater.
 It does this because the cladding panels form a barrier to rainwater, preventing it from penetrating across the rear ventilated cavity and reaching the exterior wall of the building.
-This process is helped by air continually circulated up through the ventilated cavity, driving away any moisture that penetrates between the panels, upwards and out at soffit level before it reaches the building structure.
+This process is helped by air continually circulating up through the ventilated cavity, driving away any moisture that penetrates between the panels, upwards and out at the soffit level before it reaches the building structure.

-The rain screen assembly allows for water getting past the outer (face) barrier to weep down and outward (gravity assisted and pressure equalised) once the wind abates through a series of engineered flashing’s and weep-assemblies, explains Sushant Verma.
+The rain screen assembly allows for water to get past the outer (face) barrier to weep down and outward (gravity assisted and pressure equalised) once the wind abates through a series of engineered flashing and weep assemblies, explains Sushant Verma.
 The key to this system is to allow for pressure equalization behind the face materials which will allow the water to drain away instead of continuing its way through the wall assembly.

-According to Govind, rain screen is a terminology used to refer a building envelope, not necessarily a watertight system, the main function is to protect direct rain and used for common or service areas of the building.
+According to Govind, rain screen is a terminology used to refer to a building envelope, not necessarily a watertight system, The main function is to protect direct rain and is used for common or service areas of the building.
 Otherwise used for architectural or choice of external finishes.

-Rana says that there are two Basic types of rain-screen cladding – drained and ventilated rain-screen and pressure equalized rain-screens.
-The drained and ventilated rain-screens require a sufficient level of detailing so that the water in between the cavity can vent outside, whereas the pressure equalized rain-screen allows movement of air inside the cavity so that water is evaporated itself.
+Rana says that there are two basic types of rain-screen cladding – drained and ventilated rain-screen and pressure equalized rain screens.
+The drained and ventilated rain screens require a sufficient level of detailing so that the water in between the cavity can vent outside, whereas the pressure-equalised equalized rainscreen allows movement of air inside the cavity so that water evaporates itself.